AlexMarshall12/AlexMarshall12.github.io/_posts/2017-01-20-Hospital-Printer-Use.md

 ---
 layout: post
-title: Hopsital Printer Use
+title: Hospital Printer Use
-category: projects
+category: Data Science
 ---

 Were taking a look at data concerning printers in hospitals.
 Where are these printers, what types of printers are they, how are they being used.
 From a sales perspective, we can use this to become more informed on the printing needs of such a hospital.

 ```python